 Today’s Adventure

-A day spent simultaneously working on the foundation for outreach to Web3 projects and improving UI and image quality.
-A notable achievement was Chacha’s (AI Ops Agent) impressive performance.
-The autonomy of the Ops agent increased a notch, from creating a target list of 69 Solana DeFi projects to building a DM sending script.
-However, I fell into a trap: the X API’s DM function requires mutual following.
-It’s time to rethink the strategy.
+A day spent simultaneously improving the UI and enhancing image quality, while preparing the foundation for outreach to Web3 projects.
+A remarkable feat was Chacha’s all-around performance.
+The AI Ops agent’s autonomy has reached a new level, from creating a target list of 69 Solana DeFi projects to building the DM sending script.
+However, we hit a snag: X API DMs require mutual following.
+A new strategy is needed.

 Accomplishments